Lesson 3: Room By Room

 This idea reminds me of the KonMari Method from The Magic of Tidying Up.
 The entire process is built on the principle of gathering your belongings by category and keeping only what truly sparks joy.
 When you’re done, your home is filled with things you love.

-If you’re unsure which space to tackle first, a great rule of thumb is to choose a project that feels fun and manageable.
-Focusing on a small, high-impact area will help you build momentum and see results quickly.
+A great rule of thumb is to choose something that feels fun and manageable.
+A small, high-impact area will help you build momentum and see results quickly.

-Here are a few ideas, based on projects we’ve done in our own home that made a big difference.
+Here are a few ideas based on projects we’ve done that made a big difference:

 Once you’ve chosen your spot, it’s time to find your muse.
-This is the fun part!
+This is where lesson 1 comes in handy!
 Pick a single anchor piece that makes you smile.

 This can be anything: